kainewton/Guess-the-Engines/README.md

 ## Guess the Engine (Piston Classifier)

-A Machine Learning-based Streamlit app that classifies piston images as either Perfect or Defected.
+A Machine Learning-based Streamlit app that classifies piston images as either perfect or defected.
 The model is trained on a dataset of piston images with two quality categories and integrated into a simple, interactive web interface.

 ## About Machine Learning